 Occupy Melbourne.
 Peaceful, until their rights denied | Ryan Carlisle Thomas Legal Blog About this blog The authors of this blog are lawyers or consultants employed by the RCT Group of companies, which includes staff who work mainly within our Stringer Clark offices.
 From time to time, we may also invite guest bloggers to contribute, in which case this will be made clear.
 Authors who are part of the RCT Group are qualified to practice law in Victoria, Australia.
-Any advice applies to Victorian State law as at the date of first publication.
 Residents of other Australian States or Territories or countries are advised to seek legal advice from a lawyer practising in their own area, as laws may vary from region to region.
 Recent Authors Christian Farrelly is a solicitor whose professional focus is superannuation.
 Michael Burdess joined Stringer Clark in early 2006 and practices in the area of personal injury including WorkSafe and TAC.
 Creon Coolahan is a solicitor in our Warrnambool office and has extensive experience in a range of practice areas with a focus on injury law and employment issues.
 Angela Sdrinis is a senior partner with Ryan Carlisle Thomas.